How to Fix a Flat in 5-Minutes using a Tire Repair Kit

 How to Quickly Repair A Flat Tire

 Locate the area of your tire that has been punctured.
+Punctures are often caused by a nail or screw.
 You may need to look hard for this, as some objects can go deep into your tire tread, making them increasingly difficult to find.

 It is time to put those pliers to work.
-Grab your pliers and use them to remove the foreign object that punctured your tire, depending on how deep the puncture is, this could take a few minutes.
+Grab your pliers and use them to remove the foreign object that punctured your tire.
+Be sure to remove any debris from the puncture using pliers to avoid enlarging the hole.
+Depending on how deep the puncture is, this could take a few minutes.

 Take ahold of the T-handle spiral probe (Tire Reamer) and use it to ream the puncture hole.
 Once you feel that the hole is ready for the tire plug “worm”, move on to the next step.

 Now that your repair cord has been successfully inserted into the tire, take the knife provided in your kit and use it to cut the cord flush with your tire.
-Make sure it is even with your tire tread.
+Make sure it is even with your tire tread by trimming any excess plug material flush with the tire tread using a sharp knife or razor.

 Tire Repair FAQ's